Quality-guided UAV Surface Exploration for 3D Reconstruction: Problem Formulation

 \textbf{Definition 2 (Remaining Incomplete Surface):} Let $Q$ be the set of all collision-free configurations of an agent, and let $Q_c \subseteq Q$ be the set of all configurations from which an ISE $i \in C$ can be scanned.
 The remaining incomplete surface is then defined as:

-\subsection{Reconstruction quality in TSDF}
+\subsection{Reconstruction Quality in TSDF}

-To represent the voxel maps, we choose to use a Truncated Signed Distance Field (TSDF), where each voxel $i \in M$ is represented by an aggregated projected distance $d_i$ to the closest obstacle and a weight $w_i$, acting as a measure of confidence of this distance.
+To represent the map, we use a Truncated Signed Distance Field (TSDF), where each voxel $i \in M$ is represented by an aggregated projected distance $d_i$ to the closest obstacle and a weight $w_i$, which serves as a measure of confidence intance.
+Within a TSDF representation, a voxel $i$ is considered: \begin{itemize} \item empty, if $w_i > 0$ and $d_i > d_s$ (voxel size), \item occupied, if $w_i > 0$ and $d_i < d_s$, \item unknown, if $w_i = 0$. \end{itemize}